-There are in fact many plants that prefer the shade.
-Think of plants that might do well in a forest.
+There are many plants that prefer the shade—think of plants that might do well in a forest.

 Ferns prefer cool, moist shade.
 You can find a good selection of varieties at garden centres, such as Japanese Painted Fern, which has blue-grey leaves, as well as the coppery coloured Autumn Fern.

 Hostas are great for providing dramatic greens all summer long.
-There are so many varieties of different sizes and colours—mixing a few together in a garden can create a bold look.
+They come in many varieties of different sizes and colours, and mixing a few together in a garden can create a bold, unique look.

-Astilbe provide bursts of colour—bright plumes of red, pink or flowers—in June.
-They require good hydration.
+Astilbe provide bursts of colour—bright plumes of red, pink or flowers—in June, but they require good hydration.

 Lilies of the valley are practically indestructible.
-A woodland plant, it does well in the shade, and as it spreads easily, it makes for a good groundcover.
+A woodland species, it does well in the shade, and it spreads easily so it makes for a good groundcover.

-Bugbane more than makes up for its ugly name (it’s also known as bugwort, snakeroot and fairy candles) with its pretty flower spikes that can grow up to seven feet high.
+Bugbane more than makes up for its ugly name (it’s also known as bugwort, snakeroot and fairy candles), thanks to pretty flower spikes that can grow up to seven feet high.
 It does well in partial to full shade.

-If you have a windy property or have balcony boxes, alpine plants are often a good choice, since they do well in exposed conditions.
+If you have a windy property or have balcony boxes, alpine plants are often a good choice—they do well in exposed conditions.

-Succulents come in many varieties, including aeonium, sedum and the wonderfully named hen and chicks.
+Succulents come in many varieties.
 They’re quite hardy—the only trick is to water them thoroughly but infrequently.

 Ornamental grasses are meant to blow to in the breeze and do well in high-rise gardens.

 Lavender does well in sunny spots.
 Once established, it’s a draw for bees and butterflies.